Absolute vs Nominal Micron Filter Rating: The Critical Difference That Could Be Destroying Your Equipment

 Understanding the science behind micron ratings helps explain why the difference between absolute and nominal matters so much for equipment protection.

-Micron ratings measure a filter’s ability to capture particles of specific sizes, with one micron equaling 0.000039 inches – absolute ratings use standardized testing with known particle distributions to verify exact capture efficiency, while nominal ratings often rely on theoretical calculations or less rigorous testing methods.
+Micron ratings measure a filter’s ability to capture particles of specific sizes, with one micron equaling 0.000039 inches – absolute ratings use standardized testing with known particle distributions to verify exact capture efficiency4, while nominal ratings often rely on theoretical calculations or less rigorous testing methods.

 An infographic titled "UNDERSTANDING MICRON RATINGS: Absolute vs. Nominal" visually compares an "ABSOLUTE RATED FILTER (β=5000)" on the left, shown stopping nearly all "5-MICRON PARTICLES," with a "NOMINAL RATED FILTER (β=10)" on the right, which allows many 5-micron particles to pass through.
 Below this comparison, a "PARTICLE SIZE REFERENCE SCALE" illustrates the relative sizes of "HUMAN HAIR (70µm)," "BACTERIA (2µm)," and "SMOKE (0.5µm)."